Become a Mentor

 As a general rule mentors should not offer transportation to mentees, nor should mentors accept offers of transport by mentees.

 What are the mandatory reporting requirements?

 Although Mentoring Men mentors are not legally considered mandatory reporters (Children and Young Persons (Care and Protection) Act 1998, § 27 (1)), mentors are encouraged to discuss with their Mentoring Men Coordinator any suspicion of a child (or adult) being under risk of significant harm.
 The Coordinator would then decide whether to report the matter.
 If the mentor is told something by their mentee about the mentee’s own child, then the mentor would need to notify the Mentoring Men coordinator who would report the matter.

 What if I see something during a mentoring session that concerns me?

-All concerns should be passed back to the MM co-ordinator.
+All concerns should be passed back to your Mentoring Men co-ordinator.

 Can I mentor more than one mentee at a time?